groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/java/xlsx.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Utilize the Comparison API to compare XLSX documents using Java."
+head_title: "GroupDocs.Comparison for Java has been designed for the comparison of XLSX spreadsheets."
-head_description: "GroupDocs.Comparison for Java provides an API to obtain detailed document comparison reports in various Java applications, including J2EE and J2SE."
+head_description: "The GroupDocs.Comparison API offers capabilities for retrieving reports detailing variances in XLSX documents.
+It is compatible with Java, J2EE, and J2SE environments."

 ############################# Header ############################
-title: "XLSX document comparison in Java applications"
+title: "Java applications for detecting changes in XLSX spreadsheets"
-description: "GroupDocs.Comparison API for getting and displaying differences in XLSX documents using applications based on Java, J2EE, and J2SE.
-Easily obtain detailed reports for a brilliant experience."
+description: "The GroupDocs.Comparison Java API enables the comparison of XLSX spreadsheets within Java, J2EE, or J2SE applications."
-subtitle: "Documents comparing framework"
+subtitle: "Documents differences checking framework"

 header_actions:
   enable: true